ahmadhusseinrezae/not_quite_java/README.md

 ## Analysis
 Under the Analysis phase, we tried to cover several topics such as:

-1- Name Analysis
+- Name Analysis
 We need to have records of available and visible variables, classes, and functions for name analysis.

-2- Field visibility
+- Field visibility
 At any point in the program, a field will be visible if its name is inside the scope’s registered field names.

-3- Field name uniqueness
+- Field name uniqueness
 When putting a new variable in each scope, we check if the field name is unique

-4- Overloading
+- Overloading
 A class can have multiple function declarations with the same name and different parameter lists and types.

-5- Overriding
+- Overriding
 A class that extends some other class can have a function with the same signature as functions in the superclass.

-6- Shadowing
+- Shadowing
 We have two levels of shadowing,
 • A class has a field with the same name as its parent class’s field.
 It is called Hiding.
 • A block has a field with the same name as its parent class’s field.
 It is called Shadowing.

-7- Obscuring
+- Obscuring
 A class may have a field with the same name as a class or a class function.

-8- Cycle conflict
+- Cycle conflict
 It may happen if a class extends itself or another class that extends the first class.

-9-Name lookup
+-Name lookup
 When a variable being used, we look if the variable is registered in the current scope.

 ## Type checking